algolia/kubernetes-hands-on/README.md

 The Master is responsible for managing the cluster.
 The master coordinates all activities in your cluster, such as scheduling applications, maintaining applications’ desired state, scaling applications, and rolling out new updates.

-Kubernetes master automatically handles scheduling the pods across the Nodes in the cluster.
+Kubernetes master automatically handles scheduling your services across the Nodes in the cluster.
 The Master’s automatic scheduling takes into account the available resources on each Node.

 * **(kubernetes)** node:

 A node is a worker machine in Kubernetes.

 A worker machine may be a VM or physical machine, depending on the cluster.
-It has the Services necessary to run Pods and is managed by the master components.
+It has the Services necessary to run the services and is managed by the master components.
 The Services on a node include Docker, `kubelet` and `kube-proxy`.

 ## 4. The base building block: `pod`